egberts/egberts.github.io-src/content/articles/dns-bind9-local-dnssec.md

 options trust-ad
 ```

-I did warned ya.
-Problem there is that there is only about 20% adoption
+I did warn ya.
+The problem there is that there is only about 20% adoption
-rate of DNSSEC out in the Internet.
+rate of DNSSEC on the Internet.
 Your web browsing experience will surely
-suffer, if you do not heed my warning.
+suffer if you do not heed my warning.

 So, why is this a potential MitM for DNSSEC at workstation-level?
 It isn't.
-It is not even an issue whether the workstation has only-DNSSEC,
+It is not even an issue whether the workstation has the option of `only-DNSSEC`,
-also-DNS-validated or no-DNSSEC option.
+`also-DNS-validated` or `no-DNSSEC` option.

 Think about that:

 * If DNSSEC is (mostly) turned off at nearly every
-workstations, what do you care if DNSSEC is not validated or not;
+workstation, what do you care if DNSSEC is not validated or not?
-it is ignoring DNSSEC completely and still getting to any working
+It is ignoring DNSSEC completely and still getting to working
 websites ... as usual.

-* If your workstation DNSSEC is always-enforcing,
+* If your workstation DNSSEC is `always-enforcing`,
 then you simply would not be able to visit those DNSSEC-protected
 that got hijacked or even any other non-DNSSEC websites;
 that's a security feature and a plus for DNSSEC.
 For end-user
 experience, not so much.

-* If also-DNS-validated; you also can still visit other websites who
+* If `also-DNS-validated`; you also can still visit other websites who
 are still not using DNSSEC.
 End-user experience would still be
 the same kind of awesome and perhaps ever more safer so now
 that hijacked DNSSEC websites will get blocked by DNS clients.